Creating import report definitions for line items

 • Expenses

 Note: In the Pillar application, you can create budget reports in one of the above modules.
-For example, if you want to import data to a report you created using the Pillar application's Expense module, then select Expense.
+For example, if you import data to a report you created using the Pillar application's Expense module, then select Expense.

 Note: To successfully import the file in the Pillar application's report, the template columns should match the Pillar application's report columns exactly.